truecharts/website/docs/manual/FAQ.md

 Don't use `$` in your passwords, it won't work due to an upstream [bug](https://github.com/dperson/openvpn-client/issues/376) in the OpenVPN container.

-## Why does an beta-only container is in stable train?
+## Why is a beta-only container in the stable train?

-Stable train means that our **chart** is stable, not the container.
-But if container is very buggy and/or constantly pushing breaking changes, our chart will move back to incubator until this is changed.
+The `stable` train refers to the stability of our chart, not the container itself.
+However, if the container exhibits significant bugs or regularly introduces breaking changes, our chart may be reverted back to `incubator` until these issues are resolved.

 ## Why I can't use host path on both my apps and sharing services?